Skip to Content

 The laws on same-sex divorce in the state of Oklahoma are the same as those for other couples.
 Resolving a divorce settlement involves a range of potentially complex and contentious issues, and our lawyers are skilled at solving them.
 We’ve served clients throughout Oklahoma County since 2008 with compassion, responsiveness, and professional savvy.
 You can trust us to work hard to protect your interests.

 Moreover, we bring a strong spirit of compassion to all we do.
 The attorneys and staff in our Edmond office know that the people coming to us for help in a divorce case are often going through some personal pain and are facing the anxiety that can come with beginning a new era in life.
 We can’t remove the personal pain—as much as we wish we could.
-However, we can offer you the peace of mind that comes from knowing your lawyer has a firm grasp of Oklahoma law and all of the issues that have to be worked out in a divorce settlement.
+However, we offer the peace of mind that comes from knowing your same sex divorce attorney in Edmond has a thorough understanding of Oklahoma law and all of the issues that have to be worked out in a divorce settlement.

 Issues to Resolve in a Divorce Settlement